Wall Street Economist Predicts Exactly How Stocks Will Move In The First Half Hour After The Jobs Release

-“The SG forecast is below consensus and a marginal negative intraday impact for risky assets is expected if the SG forecast materialises,” says Jones.
-“We expect [the S&P 500] to move down 0.2% and the [10-year] USD swap rate down by 2 [basis points] in the first half-an-hour after the release.”
+“The SG forecast is above consensus and a positive intraday impact for risky assets is expected if the SG forecast materialises,” writes Jones.
+“We expect [the S&P 500] to move up by 0.4% and the [10-year] USD swap rate to move up by 3 [basis points] in the first half hour after the release.”

+Interestingly, these two figures are identical to the predictions Jones made in September.

 Jones says there is a statistical relationship between the deviation of the actual nonfarm payroll print from the consensus forecast and the market’s reaction.